mdrobinson/mdrobinson.github.io/_posts/2017-05-04-end-of-semester-overview.md

 After that, I took a stand for improvement of YACS security through enhanced Nginx and Docker configuration.
 It was around this time in mid-February when I created the following work on my fork.
 These changes to the Nginx configuration make YACS a whole level of magnitude faster in response to API requests than ever before.
 I achieved this via implementing Nginx caching of the API, with hot memory stores.
 As well, I configured Nginx header defenses for improved header security.
 I also configured Nginx to defend against DoS attacks on a per ip address basis via setting Nginx to track number of connection requests per minutes.
 I even dockerized a popular Postgres dashboard called pgAdmin 4.
 I implemented pgAdmin for production use, with daily to weekly automated database backups with user authentication and user roles.
 I also implemented the “forgot password” email sending via pgAdmin SMTP forwarding feature.
 All of this was configured via Nginx reverse proxying to the pgAdmin container running in Docker.

 Since the end of February, I worked solely on YACS Android to the end of the semester.
 I implemented more of the YACS API into YACS Android’s retrofit service.
 As well, I used the new parts of the implementation to create the code that handles course sections and creation of schedules.
 I designed YACS Android from the start, with the end users in mind.
 Every feature is as streamlined as possible, to ensure a functional quality and fast experience for YACS Android users.
-This was made possible when I minimized the amount of taps required per feature.
+This was made possible when I minimized the amount of taps required.

 In the future, I hope to continue building YACS Android.